 Mentoring Program Celebration

-We will create mentoring pairs with varied experience – in the application, you’ll have a chance to share how much experience you have, and what you would like to learn from someone with more experience and less experience than you.
-We plan to choose 15 mentoring pairs for the 2021 program.
+We will create mentoring pairs with varied experience – in the application, you will have a chance to share how much experience you have, and what you would like to learn from someone with more experience and less experience than you, and whether you would prefer a reciprocal or traditional mentorship.
+We plan to choose 15 mentoring pairs for the 2022 program.